Chenangnon/SE-SEIR/README.md

 # SE-SEIR

 This repository provides supplementary material to the paper ``Heterogeneous risk tolerance, in-groups, and epidemic waves`` from the project ``Standards of Risk Evidence Driven Behavior-Disease Model``.

-The directory ``Files2023Sections`` contains discussion on the early stage of the ``Standards of Risk Evidence Driven Behavior-Disease Model`` project.
+The directory ``Files2023Sections`` contains discussion on the early stage of the project.
 It is not intended to the public.

 The directory ``Rsource`` contains two source R packages required to reproduce the results in the paper: ``BSEIR`` and ``wavefinder``.
 These packages require R (>= 4.0.0).
 To install all dependencies: